drduh/macOS-Security-and-Privacy-Guide/README.md

 	* Always encrypt before copying backups to external media or the "cloud".

 * Click carefully
-	* Ultimately, the security of the system can be reduced to its administrator.
+	* Ultimately, the security of a system can be reduced to its administrator.
 	* Care should be taken when installing new software.
 Always prefer [free](https://www.gnu.org/philosophy/free-sw.en.html) and open source software ([which OS X is not](https://superuser.com/questions/19492/is-mac-os-x-open-source)).

 ## Preparing OS X